-Raymond A. Link has served as a Director since June 2016 in accordance with the terms of the merger agreement with Cascade Microtech.
-Mr. Link was a Director of Cascade Microtech from February 2005 through June 24, 2016.
+Raymond Link has served as a director since June 2016.
+Mr. Link was a director of Cascade Microtech from February 2005 through June 2016.
 From July 2005 to April 2015, Mr. Link served as Executive Vice President and Chief Financial Officer of FEI Company, a leading supplier of scientific and analytical instruments for nanoscale imaging.
-Prior to this, Mr. Link was the Chief Financial Officer of TriQuint Semiconductor, Inc., a manufacturer of electronic signal processing components for wireless communications which he joined in 2001 as a result of TriQuint's merger with Sawtek, Inc. where he was the Chief Financial Officer since September 1995.
-He is also on the Board of Directors of Electro-Scientific Industries a supplier of laser-based solutions for the microelectronics industry and nLight Inc., a private company that makes high-power semiconductor lasers.
-Mr. Link received a B.S. degree from the State University of New York at Buffalo and an M.B.A. from the Wharton School at the University of Pennsylvania, and he is a licensed Certified Public Accountant and a fellow with the National Association of Corporate Directors.
+Prior to this, Mr. Link was the Chief Financial Officer of TriQuint Semiconductor, Inc., a manufacturer of electronic signal processing components for wireless communications from 2001 to 2005.
+Mr. Link has served on the Board of Directors of nLight Inc., a manufacturer of high-power semiconductor lasers, since December 2010.
+Mr. Link served on the Board of Directors of Electro-Scientific Industries, a supplier of laser-based solutions for the microelectronics industry, from August 2015 through February 2019.
+Mr. Link received a B.S. degree from the State University of New York at Buffalo and an M.B.A. from the Wharton School at the University of Pennsylvania.
+Mr. Link is a licensed Certified Public Accountant and a fellow with the National Association of Corporate Directors.